 Following are valid SVO Administrative Symbols for bonds.
 Refer to the Purposes and Procedures Manual of the NAIC Investment Analysis Office for the application of these symbols.

 FE Filing Exempt

-ER Securities with an excluded otherwise Eligible NAIC CRP Credit Rating(s)

 FM Financially Modeled RMBS/CMBS subject to SSAP No. 43